hms-dbmi/udn-cli/README.md

 An example JSON file is below.

 The JSON file **must** include the patient UUID, the sequence request ID, site, and metadata as shown below.
-Any extra data you wish to store must be put in the metadata field.
-The metadata field can also be left blank.
+Any extra data you wish to store must be put in the metadata field (see below).

 All values should be strings or valid JSON
 ```